lhk6666/ga_translate/README.md

 # Software
-This repository is for testing purposes only.
+This repository is for testing purposes.
 It is sunny today.
+Ramen is yummy.